rails/rails/guides/source/configuring.md

   the context does not change during the lifetime of the request or job execution.
   Defaults to `false`.

+* `config.active_record.schema_cache_ignored_tables` define the list of table that should be ignored when generating the schema cache.
+It accepts an `Array` of strings, representing the table names, or regular expressions.

 The MySQL adapter adds one additional configuration option:

 * `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns as booleans.
 Defaults to `true`.